cryptpad/chainpad/readme.md

  *                supports multiple documents.
  * @param initialState Optional parameter representing the state of the document at the
  *                     beginning of the chainpad session or an empty string if not
  *                     applicable.
-For each user of the chainpad editor joining the same
+If one user joins with a different initialState than
- *                     document, the initialState needs to be the same.
+ *                     another, the situation will be resolved as an ordenary conflict.
  * @return a new ChainPad engine.
  */
 var chainpad = ChainPad.create(user, pass, channel, initState);